 4 Things You Should Consider Before Starting Retail Digital Transformation

-Retailers need to integrate assets comprising of businesses, divisions, people and technologies to remove the barriers between the physical and digital worlds.
+Retailers need to integrate assets comprising of businesses, divisions, people, and technologies to remove the barriers between the physical and digital worlds.
 There will be several challenges that will be faced by retailers in their digital transformation journey.
-Many of those would be a technology issue such retiring legacy applications and consolidation of siloed systems.
+Many of those would be a technology issue such as retiring legacy applications and consolidation of siloed systems.
 However, the bigger challenge lies somewhere else.
-Change management and cultural shift become an important issue to tackle which often makes it difficult to convert digital transformation efforts into business opportunities that produce measurable results.
+Change management and cultural shift become important issues to tackle which often makes it difficult to convert digital transformation efforts into business opportunities that produce measurable results.

-According to research by the World Economic Forum, there are four digital transformation themes that are expected to play an important role in the world of retail and consumer goods.
+According to research by the World Economic Forum, four digital transformation themes are expected to play an important role in the world of retail and consumer goods.

 Consumer data flow and value capture:

 Growing digitization will create opportunities for companies to use consumer data to propel innovation and improve customer experiences.
 Developing successful data monetization models will be a critical challenge for consumer industries.
 The rising importance of consumer and enterprise data will draw increased scrutiny and activism from consumers and regulators, as society puts an even higher premium on data privacy and transparency.